↑

 Ingredients

-• 3-4 lb boneless chuck roast , cut in 2-3 inch pieces
+• 3-4 lb boneless chuck roast , cut into large 2-3 inch pieces

 • 4 tablespoons extra virgin olive oil , used throughout cooking process